saraswatsh/CytokineProfileShinyApp/README.md

 - Download Option: If the download mode is selected, the output file (PDF) is generated and made available for download after re-running the analysis.

+## RStudio Installation

+A quick [installation guide](articles/R_installation.html) is available to use this app locally.

 ## License